Cohomological support varieties of certain monomial ideals: Abstract

 \section{Abstract}

 Building on work of Briggs, Grifo and Pollitz \cite{embdef}, we give an example of two cohomological support varieties of monomial ideals which are not unions of linear subspaces.
-We provide a procedure for the computation of the cohomological support varieties of certain other monomial ideals—including those with homogeneous generators—with improved computational efficiency, leading to a computer-assisted verification of the existence of a third support variety of a monomial ideal which is not a union of linear subspaces and a computer-assisted proof of a classification of cohomological support varieties of homogeneous monomial ideals over $\mathbb{Q}$ with 6 generators.
+We provide a procedure for the computation of the cohomological support varieties of certain other monomial ideals—including those which are equigenerated—with improved computational efficiency, leading to a computer-assisted verification of the existence of a third support variety of a monomial ideal which is not a union of linear subspaces and a computer-assisted proof of a classification of cohomological support varieties of equigenerated monomial ideals over $\mathbb{Q}$ with 6 generators.